kissmetrics/km-support/_posts/2012-10-19-utm-variables.md

 2) Capture the UTM variables attached to `www.mysite.com`, then append them to `www.mysite.com/landingpage` where the KM script can detect them.

-#### Scenario 2: The KISSmetrics code block isn't on the landing page
+#### Scenario 2: The Kissmetrics code block isn't on the landing page

-Think of the KISSmetrics code block as KISSmetrics' eyes.
-If the code block isn't on a webpage, then KISSmetrics can't see or track people on that page.
+Think of the Kissmetrics code block as Kissmetrics' eyes.
+If the code block isn't on a webpage, then Kissmetrics can't see or track people on that page.
 That's why we always recommend installing the code block on every webpage of your site.
-Without the code block, KISSmetrics won't see that people are arriving on that page via a UTM-loaded URL, which means KISSmetrics will never pick up UTM-related events & properties.
+Without the code block, Kissmetrics won't see that people are arriving on that page via a UTM-loaded URL, which means Kissmetrics will never pick up UTM-related events & properties.